-As the year comes to a close, now is a good time to sharpen the saw, come up with new ideas and inspiration that can shape your 2017 goals and strategies.
+As the year comes to a close, now is a good time to sharpen the saw, come up with new ideas and inspiration that can shape your sales goals in the upcoming year.

 Reading books is one of the most effective ways to achieve this.
-Taking the time to dive into a well-researched and insightful book can provide you with techniques and frameworks to take your sales game to the next level in 2017.
+Taking the time to dive into a well-researched and insightful book can provide you with techniques and frameworks to take your sales game to the next level.
 All highly successful founders, CEOs and sales leaders are voracious learners and most attribute their success to reading, among other habits.

 The Sales development Playbook – Trish Bertuzzi (2016)